-Besides direct tracking user interaction at the basic level of touches and gestures, Smartlook also tracks how these events are understood by the application code.
+Besides direct tracking of user interaction at the basic level of touches and gestures, Smartlook also tracks how these events are understood by the application code.
 These events track what UI elements have been tapped and how the application reacted to it.
 All these events are visible in the player timeline.
 If an analytic event is related to a UI element, the element is highlighted in the screen recording.

-Custom events are identified by a name, and can also have additional and optional properties.
-The additional properties can be used in funnels and any other filtering.
-Technical details can be found in each platform API reference.
+name and can also have additional properties.
+Additional properties can later be used in funnels and other filtering.
+For further information, see your required platform API reference.

 - detected navigation events in apps generated by tools like React Native, where generated screen identifiers make no obvious sense and repeat themselves.

-To tweak which events are tracked, disable selected event categories.
+By default, full events tracking is enabled.
+To manage which events are tracked, disable selected event categories.

 Smartlook offers several event tracking options that can be combined:

-- Track User Interaction: automatically detected selector (click on a
+- Track User Interaction — Automatically detected selector (click on a

 View), focus, touch, gesture, and keyboard events.

-- Track Rage Clicks Events: automatic detection and tracking of rage click events.
+- Track Rage Clicks Events — Automatic detection and tracking of rage click events.

 Updated 5 days ago